 "My aim in this paper is to outline a general framework for dealing with questions of partwhole.

 provide a comprehensive and unified account of the different ways in which one object can be a part of another.
 Thus mereology, as it is usually conceived, will become a relatively small aspect of a

-- ———.
-"What Is Metaphysics?".
+———.
+2011.
+"What Is Metaphysics?"
 In Contemporary Aristotelian Metaphysics, edited by Tahko, Tuomas E., 8-25.
-Cambridge: Cambridge University Press, 2011.
+Cambridge: Cambridge University Press.

 It is the aim of this chapter to give an account of these individual features and to explain how they might come together to form a single reasonably unified form of enquiry.
 I

 ———.
 2012.
 "Aristotle's Megarian Maneuvers."
-Mind 120 (2012):993-1034.
+Mind no. 120:993-1034.

 "Towards the end of Theta, 4 of the Metaphysics (1047b14-b30), Aristotle attempts to establish two modal principles.
 The passage (with my paragraphing and square

 [Principle 1] At the same time it is clear that if, when A is B must be, then, when A is possible B also must be possible.